Praqma/deploy2docker/README.md

 * Connected to previous assumption, you are able to setup/save the same git token as "git credentials" under the home directory of user `deployer`.
 This means you trust the people in the team, who will have either access to this user, or people with `sudo` access.
 To be on the safe side, the git token has only **"read-repository"** access/permissions.
 * The **master branch** of all your individual repositories **always contain code that is ready to deploy**.
 All other code being developed/tested/etc is in other branches.
 * You are willing to keep secrets of various docker-compose apps in a central location on the docker host, such as: `/home/containers-secrets/<repository-name>/<filename>.env`, and you are OK with sharing the secrets with your (small) team, or with some people from that small team.
-* All docker-compose applications will build their own images, so there is no need to pre-build images, or access private container registries.
+* All docker-compose applications will either use a publicly available image, or build their own images.
 * And finally, you have SSH access to the docker server, as `root`.

 ## How does it work?
-Well, first you prepare the docker host with the tools from this repository. i.e. clone this (deploy2docker) repository in `/home/deploy2docker/` directory on your docker host, setup correct ownership and permissions, and setup the required `cron` job.
+Well, first you prepare the docker host with the CI/CD automation tools from this repository. i.e. clone this (`deploy2docker`) repository in `/home/deploy2docker/` directory on your docker host, setup correct ownership and permissions, and setup the required `cron` job.

 After that, for each application you want to deploy through CI/CD, you setup it's components in necessary directories on the docker host.
 For example, for any given docker-compose based application:

 * the run-time code will be stored under: `/home/containers-runtime/<repository-name>/` (this is what is cloned/pulled from the related git repository)
 * the secrets would be stored as files under `/home/containers-secrets/<repository-name>/<filename>.env`
 * the persistent data is stored under `/home/containers-data/<repository-name>/`